-If you don’t qualify for refinancing on your own, you might need to add a creditworthy cosigner to boost your application.
-You’ll need to be transparent about your situation as your cosigner will be responsible for your loan if history repeats itself.
+If you don't qualify for student loan refinancing on your own, you might need to add a creditworthy cosigner.
+Be transparent about your situation as your cosigner will be responsible for your loan if history repeats itself.

 Lenders that allow refinancing for a previously defaulted student loan